8 Hot Tower Tips

-I have been using the GT2 for four years now, and the main advice I’ll give you is this: you would only get better through trial, error, and doing your homework.
+I have been using the Garden Tower® 2 vertical planting system for four years now, and the main advice I’ll give you is this: you would only get better through trial, error, and doing your homework.

-3. When you water your plants, make sure the soil is thoroughly wet.
-Some soils are, in a sense, “water resistant” in that water cannot easily penetrate through the soil.
+When you water your plants, make sure the soil is thoroughly wet.
+Some soils are, in a sense, “water-resistant” in that water cannot easily penetrate through the soil.
 So while your soil looks wet on the top, it’s bone dry inside.
 This is one reason why plants die despite being watered.

 4. Know When to Add Fertilizer to Plants

 Potting mixes already have fertilizer, so there is no need to use fertilizer on a fresh bag of potting mix.
 If you choose to fertilize, get a slow-release fertilizer instead of fast-acting fertilizer so you won’t risk pumping too many nutrients in the plants too quickly.
 Also remember that if you use worms, there won’t be a serious need for fertilizer.

 5. There is a difference between the morning sun and the afternoon sun

 If your summers get to 90 degrees or beyond, the plants will halt production and may start wilting if they get too much afternoon sun.
 Morning sun is better for the plants in the summer, but afternoon sun is better during the spring and fall time as the plants get the sunlight instead of the intense heat.
 During the summer, the south or southwestern part of your home would be HOTTEST while the north or northeastern part would be coolest.

 6. Grow flowers around your garden